riceissa/breathing/doc.md

 - read something
 - watch something, like a youtube video or movie
 - play a video game
+- talk to someone (maybe using body language, sign language, gestures, or writing), hug someone, ask someone to hug you
 - pet an animal (assuming you don't have allergies)
 - take a nap
 - brushing your teeth/flossing (personally I tend to notice my breathing is better after I brush my teeth and floss at night)